cibseven-community-hub/cibseven-keycloak/examples/sso-kubernetes/README.md

         # - preferred_username -> useUsernameAsCamundaUserId=true
         user-name-attribute: preferred_username
 ```

-Again: if you run Keycloak in the new Quarkus distribution, please be aware that `/auth` has been removed from the default context path.
-In case you run the derived legacy image still containing Wildfly (e.g. `gunnaraccso/keycloak.server:19.0.3-legacy`), your
-KEYCLOAK_URL_AUTH /  KEYCLOAK_URL_TOKEN must have the `auth` path added to them, e.g. `http://localhost:9000/auth`.

 You'll find the security configuraton setup in ``WebAppSecurityConfig``.
 Please be aware of the ``KeycloakAuthenticationProvider`` which is the bridge between Spring Security and CIB seven.